eronmiranda/art-portfolio/README.md

 ## Project Motivation 🎯

 My friend is passionate about digital arts and needed a portfolio that was more than just a static gallery.
 The goal was to create an interactive, visually engaging site that would make their work stand out and be easy to update as their collection grows.

-My friend, a passionate digital artist, wanted a portfolio that was more than just a static gallery.
-The challenge was to create an interactive, visually engaging site that would make their work stand out, feel personal, and be easy to update as their collection grows.
-Collaborating closely, I aimed to turn their creative vision into a modern web experience that truly reflects their unique style.

 ## Features ✨